moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/key_concepts_of_lens/index.md

 The Metric-First View enables users to track a single metric consistently, making it easier to answer questions like:

-- "What happened?"
+- What happened?
-- "Why did it happen?"
+- Why did it happen?
-- "What will happen next?"
+- What will happen next?
-- "What should we do in response?"
+- What should we do in response?

 Defining a Metric-First View focuses on tracking a specific measure, such as `conversion rate` or `quarter-to-date`, `revenue`.
 The view will include related time dimensions and additional attributes necessary to analyze that metric effectively.